 Let’s move on to configuring pfBlocker’s DNSBL.

 By default, pfSense uses the DNS Resolver on all interfaces.
 So if you didn’t make any changes to the DNS Resolver settings, you’re fine.
-If you did make changes, make sure to configure the Resolver to bind to your LAN (outgoing) and your WAN (incoming).
+If you made changes, configure the Resolver to bind to your LAN (outgoing) and your WAN (incoming).
 And select any other LAN-type (OPT interfaces) and WAN-type (multi-WAN setup, VPN gateways) interfaces you want the DNSBL to filter.

 We now need to add some DNSBL feeds.